2007 Kansas Jayhawks football team

 The 2007 Kansas Jayhawks football team (variously "Kansas", "KU", or the "Jayhawks") represented the University of Kansas in the 2007 NCAA Division I FBS football season.
 The Jayhawks, coached by Mark Mangino in his sixth year with the program, finished the season 12–1 overall, a school record for wins, and 7–1 in Big 12 conference play.
 They defeated Virginia Tech in the 2008 Orange Bowl, the Jayhawks first and only BCS bowl victory.
+They finished the season ranked No. 7 in both major polls.

 Season summary

 Looking to improve on the previous season's 6–6 overall record (3–5 in the Big 12 Conference), the team finished the 2007 season with a 12–1 overall record (7–1 in their conference).
 The twelve victories set a new school record.
 Additionally, the Jayhawks won their first eleven games before their first loss which was the most consecutive wins to start a season in school history.
 Additionally, the Jayhawks reached a ranking of 2 during their 11–0 start, the highest rank achieved by the team in school history.
 Their defeat of the Virginia Tech Hokies in the Orange Bowl was the school's first and only Orange Bowl and BCS bowl game victory.
 Their only loss was versus a Northern Division rival, the Missouri Tigers, in their final regular season game which resulted in a co-champion status of the Northern Division, but denied them a trip to the Big 12 Championship Game.
 For their achievements the team was awarded the Stanley Tools Breakthrough of the Year Award.
 The Jayhawks were ranked seventh in the final AP poll, the highest they had been ranked in the final poll since 1968, and they received a first place vote.
 This was also the first time that the Jayhawks had received a first place vote in any AP poll since November 4, 1968, and it was the first time they received a first place vote in the final AP poll of the season.